 Outside of the APO, SPO, FPO, and WPO Districts, the Zoning Ordinance does not allow a nonconforming use to be re-established if it has been discontinued for a period of 36 months or more.
+This also applies to a nonconforming structure, site feature, and a structure housing a nonconforming use if it is destroyed, moved or damaged.
 This represents a relatively long continuance period compared to other communities, particularly given that many existing nonconforming uses were established under significantly older regulations that reflected different planning objectives and land-use priorities.
 Staff recommend reducing the discontinuance period from 36 months to 24 months so that nonconforming uses that have been inactive for an extended period are more promptly brought into alignment with current zoning standards and planning priorities.